Home > Analyses > Consumer Cyclical > NIKE, Inc.

 SWOT Analysis

-This SWOT analysis highlights NIKE, Inc.’s key internal strengths and weaknesses alongside external opportunities and threats to guide strategic decision-making.
+This analysis highlights NIKE, Inc.’s key internal and external factors to guide investment decisions effectively.

 Strengths